sagiegurari/cargo-make/docs/_includes/content.md

 ```

 You can defining as many plugins as needed.<br>
-It is also possible to provide them aliases to map new names to existing plugins, as follows:
+It is also possible to provide them aliases to map new names to existing plugins.<br>
+For example:

 ```toml
 [plugins.aliases]